Expert Cat Care Advice

 How Do Cats Always Land on Their Feet?
 The Righting Reflex

-Is it actually true that a cat will always survive a massive fall by landing on their feet?
-Discover the spectacular physics, the anatomical flexibility, and the internal gyroscope that powers the feline 'Righting Reflex'.
+Is it actually true that a cat will always survive a fall by landing on their feet?
+Discover the physics, the anatomical flexibility, and the inner-ear gyroscope that powers the feline 'Righting Reflex'.

 KittyCorner Team